-Montana recognizes the importance of a safe and supportive school environment that nurtures and facilitates strong collaborative learning communities that support the whole child, the whole school, and the whole community.
+Montana recognizes the importance of a safe and supportive school environment which nurtures and facilitates strong collaborative learning communities that support the whole child, the whole school, and the whole community.
 Positive school conditions are essential for promoting student learning, academic achievement, school success, healthy development, effective risk prevention, and positive social relationships that support and value every child.

 In addition to supports for positive environments, key agency initiatives target school climate to reduce bullying and misbehavior leading to discipline that exclude students from the classroom and their education program.
 The OPI will support positive school environments by collaborating across systems with LEAs to prioritize their safe and healthy student activities.
 Supports include professional development in implementing a strong Multi-Tiered System of Supports (MTSS); mentoring and school counseling; bullying and harassment prevention; violence and suicide prevention; health enhancement; substance use prevention; mental health; traffic education; tobacco use prevention; and natural, technology, and man-made disaster preparation and response plans.
-School psychologists and counselors play a critical role in the efforts listed above, including MTSS and disaster response plans and prevention.
+School psychologists and counselors play a critical role in the efforts listed above including MTSS, disaster response plans and prevention.
 All of these supports are aligned with the Administrative Rules of Montana (ARM) for school accreditation.
-Comprehensive counseling programs based on the ASCA National Model align with our state's efforts and further the work of RTI, MTSS, and MBI.
+Comprehensive counseling programs based on the ASCA National Model align with our states efforts and further the work of RTI, MTSS, and MBI.
 Additionally, the OPI provides guidance and technical assistance to Montana schools on youth suicide awareness and prevention training materials, as required by state law.
-20-7-1310, MCA.
+20-7-1310, MCA http://opi.mt.gov/Educators/Teaching-Learning/Special-Education/Montana-Behavioral-Initiative-MBI